Sloan, New York

 Sloan is a village in Erie County, New York, United States.
 The population was 3,661 at the 2010 census.
-It is part of the Buffalo–Niagara Falls Metropolitan Statistical Area and is in the town of Cheektowaga.
+It is part of the Buffalo-Niagara Falls metropolitan area and is in the town of Cheektowaga.

 History

 The village was incorporated in 1896 from part of Cheektowaga.
 With the CSX Frontier yard to the village's north and the Norfolk Southern Bison yard to the village's south, it was a historically important railroad town like nearby Depew.
-(These yards were originally the New York Central and Erie-Lackawanna, respectively.)
+These yards were originally the New York Central and Erie-Lackawanna, respectively.

 For much of its history the village had a police force ranging from three to six officers.
 The force was abolished circa 1978, and the four patrolmen and one captain were absorbed by the Cheektowaga Police Department, which to this day provides police services to the village.

 Visniak brand soft drinks were made in Sloan.